Badgerati/Pode/docs/Tutorials/Routes/Async/Features/Security.md

 All async route operations are subject to Pode security, ensuring that any task operation complies with defined authentication and authorization rules.

+> **⚠ Important:**
+> All security checks are performed using the user identifier field specified by the `Set-PodeAsyncRouteUserIdentifierField` function.
+If this field is not explicitly set, the default field `Id` is used.

+#### Permissions
-- **Permissions**: You can specify read and write permissions for each route.
+ You can specify read and write permissions for each route.
 This can include specific users, groups, roles, and scopes.
   - **Read Access**: Define which users, groups, roles, and scopes have read access.
 This means that the authenticated user that fits the permission can query the task status.
   - **Write Access**: Define which users, groups, roles, and scopes have write access.
 This means that the authenticated user that fits the permission can stop the task.